ymichael/soc-hyp-boilerplate/README.md

 For simple inlined symbols, wrap then in `$`: eg. $x^2$

+### Code
+An example code listing is included in the introduction.
+See: [https://www.sharelatex.com/learn/Code_listing](https://www.sharelatex.com/learn/Code_listing).

 ### Tables and Figures
 A intro guide for tables is: [https://www.sharelatex.com/learn/Tables](https://www.sharelatex.com/learn/Tables) and for graphs is [https://www.sharelatex.com/learn/Pgfplots_package](https://www.sharelatex.com/learn/Pgfplots_package).